CodingIntel

 Medicare Coverage for Marriage and Family Therapists and Mental Health Counselors

 In the Consolidated Appropriations Act, 2023 Congress mandated that Medicare provide coverage and payment for the services of health professionals who are Marriage and Family Therapists (MFTs) and Mental Health Counselors (MHCs).
-The effective date of coverage is January 1, 2024.
+The effective date of coverage was January 1, 2024.
 And of course, these professionals must enroll in Medicare in order to provide the […]

 As Time Goes By